BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

     CMD_LOG_VALUES = 10,        // log values from the selected container
     CMD_RESET = 11,             // reset the device
     CMD_FREE_SLOT_ROOT = 12,    // find the next free slot in the root container
+    CMD_UNUSED = 13,            // unused
     CMD_LIST_PROFILES = 14,     // list the define profile IDs
+    CMD_READ_SYSTEM_VALUE = 15, // read the value of a system object
+    CMD_SET_SYSTEM_VALUE = 16,  // write the value of a system object
+    CMD_SET_MASK_VALUE = 17,    // write the value of a user object with a mask to preserve some of the original data

 Representation of IDs